 Email marketing is a type of digital marketing that sends emails to people to promote brands, products, or services.
 Since almost every internet user has an email address, it is not a myth that email marketing is so popular among marketers.

-Despite the rapid development of other digital marketing forms like social media marketing, paid advertising, or content marketing, email marketing still stands out to be one of the most effective methods to create brand awareness and convert potential customers or prospects into buyers.
+Despite the rapid development of other digital marketing forms like social media marketing, paid advertising, or content marketing, email marketing still stands out to be one of the most effective methods to create brand awareness, increase conversion rates, and convert potential customers into buyers.

 Emails marketing is personal